dfelinto/blender-manual/manual/animation/armatures/bones/properties/bendy_bones.rst

 Roll In, Out
    The roll value (or twisting around the main Y axis of the bone) is interpolated per segment, between the start and end roll values.
-   It is applied as a rotational offset on top of the previous rotation.
+   It is applied as a rotational offset on top of the rotation defined by the handle bones.

 Inherit End Roll
    If enabled, the *Roll Out* value of the *Start Handle* bone (connected parent by default) will be implicitly added to the *Roll In* setting of the current bone.